 Your kids will love the gaucho (cowboy) lifestyle, too, which is at the heart of Patagonian culture.
 Saddle up for horseback riding, go fishing or kayaking in the Las Vueltas River, or simply relax at a family-run estancia and get a slice of what it’s really like to live in the pampas (grasslands) of Patagonia.

 Base your trip around the sleepy town of El Chaltén at Los Glaciares National Park.
-Choose from accommodations from glamping with Patagonia Eco Domes or more traditional hotels like Hosteria Sanderos.
-You won’t have to choose between roughing it and access to trailheads or other excursions if you stay in town — most trails are within walking distance!
+Choose accommodations ranging from family glamping resorts with Patagonia Eco Domes or more traditional hotels like Hosteria Sanderos.
+You won’t have to decide between roughing it and access to trailheads or other excursions if you stay in town—most trails are within walking distance.

 If you want more of a resort feel, stay at lodges that dot the park, lounging in a wood-fired hot tub at Laguna Condor’s mountain lodge or spending a few days living the simpler life at Estancia La Quinta.